-4.3 HYDROLOGY (DRAINAGE FEATURES)
+4.4 HYDROLOGY (DRAINAGE FEATURES)

 Many smaller, partially perennial drainage lines as well as a few larger, permanent streams traverse the study area and become more visually prominent towards the northern and southern edges of the study area.
-An extensive network of wetlands is also associated with these runoff drainage features
+An extensive network of wetlands is also associated with these runoff drainage features and comprise mainly seep and channelled valley-bottom wetlands, which become floodplain wetlands outside and to the west and northwest of the project site (Figure 4-6).
+However, from a visual perspective these are often indistinct from the surrounding areas and differentiated by a subtle change in vegetation, rather than by visible water.
+In addition, a few small pans also dot the study area, with various larger pans located outside and to the northwest and southwest of the project site.

 Many earth-embankment dams of varying sizes are located throughout the project site, and several larger dams with engineered dam walls also occur in downstream sections of drainage lines within the project site.
-These large bodies of standing water often form prominent features in the landscape, especially in short- and medium-range views (Figure 4-3) and also tend to attract water fowl and other bird species (Figure 4-4) and are sometimes edged by more diverse vegetation cover.
+These large bodies of standing water often form prominent features in the landscape, especially in short- and medium-range views (Figure 4-4) and also tend to attract water fowl and other bird species (Figure 4-5) and are sometimes edged by more diverse vegetation cover.

-Figure 4-3 - Larger bodies of standing water often form prominent features in the landscape
+Figure 4-4 - Larger bodies of standing water often form prominent features in the landscape

-Figure 4-4 - Bodies of standing water attract several waterfowl and other bird species
+Figure 4-5 - Bodies of standing water attract several waterfowl and other bird species

-Figure 4-5 - Local surface drainage lines and hydrological features in relation to Phefumula Emoyeni Or
+Figure 4-6 - Local surface drainage lines and hydrological features in relation to Phefumula Emoyeni One grid connection infrastructure